 Figure 5.
 Model fit of the power law

 Considering that the shear rate =Kγm-1 , the model represented that K = 233.97 and m= - 0.041.
-While the curve demonstrates a shear thinning properties, the value of m approaches 0, which is an indicator to Newtonian behavior.
+While the curve demonstrates a shear thinning properties, the value of m approaches 0,

 Simultaneously, the strands were deposited using 3D extrusion-based bioprinter.
 Figure 6 displays the experimental setup, revealing that the extrusion is non-uniform over the toolpath’s length.